[Terraform] Refer to resource information described in different tfstate

 terraform { backend "s3" { bucket = "terraform-tfstate" key = "terraform-blog/prod.tfstate" region = "ap-northeast-1" } } resource "aws_vpc" "prod" { cidr_block = "10.0.0.0/16" enable_dns_hostnames = true tags { Name = "vpc-prod" } } resource "aws_security_group" "prod" { name = "prod-sg" description = "for production server" vpc_id = "${aws_vpc.prod.id}" tags { Name = "prod-sg" } } resource "aws_security_group_rule" "prod_sg_rule" { security_group_id = "${aws_security_group.prod.id}" type = "ingress" from_port = "22" to_port = "22" protocol = "tcp" source_security_group_id = "${data.terraform_remote_state.bastion.security_group_id}" } ## Add data "terraform_remote_state" "bastion" { backend = "s3" config { bucket = "terraform-tfstate" key = "terraform-blog/bastion.tfstate" region = "ap-northeast-1" } }

-to read the tfstate for the bastion stored in S3.
+to read the `tfstate` for the jump host stored in S3.

-Since terraform_remote_state is used quite often, it's worth remembering.
+`terraform_remote_state` is used quite often, so it's worth remembering.

 1